Developing a marketing plan

 You've decided it's time to expand, but there's plenty to consider before you begin.

 Provide a review date — "When will I revisit my plan?"

-Decide how often you want to review your marketing plan.
+Remember that styles, markets, and goals change, and therefore so should your plan.
 You will likely want to update it at least once a year, or more often as needed.